-This knife is the perfect beginner sushi knife and will do well cutting your thin strips of sashimi.
+This is the perfect introductory knife and will do well cutting your thin strips of sashimi.
 The forged steel and the hammered look all add to this knife giving it a unique and custom look.
 If you are looking for a sashimi knife under $100 this is a great find.

 Shun Yanagiba Sushi Knife:

 Handle Material: Ebony Pakkawood

 Knife Blade Material: Alloy steel